MattiasGees/MattiasGees.github.io/_posts/2022-10-16-software-supply-chain-security.markdown

         subject: "https://github.com/MattiasGees/S3C-demo/.github/workflows/build.yml@refs/heads/main"
 ```

-Sigstore Policy controller can do a lot more complex scenarios as well where it can match if specific [data](https://github.com/sigstore/policy-controller/blob/main/examples/policies/custom-key-attestation-sbom-spdxjson.yaml) is available in your SBOM, Provenance or any other type.
-This will be for a subsequent blogpost
+Sigstore Policy controller can do a lot more complex scenarios as well where it can match if specific [data](https://github.com/sigstore/policy-controller/blob/main/examples/policies/custom-key-attestation-sbom-spdxjson.yaml) is available in your SBOM, Provenance or any other attestation type.
+I plan to do further experimenting and blog on this in a subsequent blogpost

 ## To end

-This blog post only started to scratch the surface of the possibilities that can be done when you combine a whole lot of tools like cosign, syft, policy controllers, and OCI registries.
+This blogpost only scratched the surface of the possibilities that can be done when you combine a lot of powerful tools like cosign, syft, policy controllers, and OCI registries.
 I am continuing my research in this space and plan to publish more of my thoughts and experiments in the near future.